> Folk Music > Songs > The Battle of Harlaw

 The battle of Harlaw, a few miles north-west of Aberdeen, was fought on 24 July 1411, ostensibly between highlanders and lowlanders, though in fact it was but an episode in a larger conflict between the centralised Stuart monarchy and the Scottish barons.
 The highland forces of Donald of the Isles lost the day.
 But if the battle is old, the ballad is relatively new, and in the form it is sung here, it has probably been circulating for little longer than a century, or 150 years at most.
 It appeared in print several times during the nineteenth century, which helped to stabilise it somewhat.
 Within the last few years it has been recorded from several singers including the celebrated Jeannie Robertson.

 The Clutha sang Harlaw in 1971 on their Argo album Scotia!.
-Don Martin commented in the liner notes:
+Don Martin noted:

 The Battle of Harlaw took place in the year 1411 between an army led by Donald, Lord of the Isles, and the forces of the Earl of Mar.
 This ballad is generally believed to be considerably more modern, but so little is known of the origin of such productions that the possibility of a continuous oral tradition dating back to the Fifteenth Century cannot be entirely ruled out.
 The tune used by The Clutha was obtained by Gavin Greig from William Forbes of Ellon, Aberdeenshire.